Yaroslav82/School-Manager/README.md

 # SchoolManager

-SchoolManager is a simple REST microservice for managing information about students, homework, and courses.
-The project is implemented in the Java programming language.
+SchoolManager is a REST microservice architecture designed to handle student, homework, and course information.
+Implemented in Java, it comprises multiple microservices working in tandem.

 ## Features